FAQ

 When is the next round of ASPIRE?

-The next round of ASPIRE will begin accepting applications on about 15 January 2024 and the program will start 28 June 2024.
+The 2026 round of ASPIRE will begin accepting applications on about 17 November 2025 and the program will start Monday 15 June 2026.

 When is the deadline for applications?

-The deadline for applications for the current round is listed at the top of the home page.
+The deadline for applications for the current round is 17 December 2025.

 How do I apply?